ClanCats/Hydrahon/README.md

 ### Inserting:

-Currently we dont have any data, to fix this lets go and insert some.
+Currently, we don't have any data, to fix this lets go and insert some.

 ```php
 // In our example we are going to execute multiple operations on the same table,